brandontoups/twitter-banner-planner/README.md

 Website: www.dontsave.com

 ## Twitter
 If you would like to see this in action, it is currently running on my Twitter [@brandontoups](https://twitter.com/brandontoups).
+Viewing on mobile is recommended, as the resolution of the images is low.